mf-dlcz/AI/week_1/deep_learning.md

 - Latent representations are the compressed, low-dimensional representations of the input data learned by a neural network model.

-- Latent representations are useful for tasks like dimensionality reduction, data compression, and generating new data instances.
+- **Latent representations are useful for tasks like dimensionality reduction, data compression, and generating new data instances**.

 - In some cases, you might want to find the probability distribution of the latent representations (or latent variables) that could have generated the observed data.
 However, calculating this